Home » Important Question » Rational Numbers

 3. A set of rational numbers includes zero, positive, and negative numbers.

-4. Thus natural numbers, whole numbers, integers, fractions of integers, and decimals are all examples of rational numbers.
+4. Thus natural numbers, whole numbers, integers, fractions of integers, and decimals are all examples of such number.

 Arithmetic Operations on Rational Numbers